son-n-pham/Docker/README.md

 - Exposes as many ports as we want
 - Requires coordination between containers
 - Makes it easy to find the exposed ports
+- -p host_port:container_port is used to expose port of the host and define the port for container to connect.
+If container_port is not defined, docker will assign a port number automatically.

 ```docker